Join 250+ developers community with 24/7 support.

 Basically nothing.
 It is built for a wide range of developer environments and skill levels, and ships with both git and a modified version of OpenCode — so you can start building even on a completely unconfigured Windows box.
 It optionally uses your own coding agent.

 Claude Code, Codex, and OpenCode.
-It also works with the deprecated Gemini CLI and Amazon Q agents, and ships its own version of OpenCode (dubbed CC Basic) so you can start right away.
+It also works with the deprecated Gemini CLI, and ships its own version of OpenCode (dubbed CC Basic) so you can start right away.

 There's a free tier to get started, with limits on walkthroughs, refactoring, and the number of simultaneous workspaces.
 Paid plans — Starter ($9/mo) and Pro ($19/mo) — unlock higher limits.
 See the pricing page for the full breakdown.